SINTEF/dlite/doc/concepts.md

 ### Relation
 A RDF subject-predicate-object triplet.
-Relations are currently not explored in metadata, but were included because of their generality.
+Relations are currently not explored in metadata, but are included because of their generality.
 However, relations are heavily used in [collections].